fracnesco/HackYourDaw/README.md

 ## Conclusion

 These devices are based on an integration system between Max/MSP and TidalCycles developed together with Riccardo Ancona.
-I hope this package can be useful both for programmers who want to lean on a production-ready environment, and for musicians who want to experiment new algorithmic composition strategies with TidalCycles, without having experience with SuperCollider.
+I hope this package can be useful both for programmers who want to lean on a production-ready environment, and for musicians who want to experiment new algorithmic composition strategies with TidalCycles.